Answers on How to Treat Adult Acne

-My Mineral Makeup Pressed Minerals Powder is the perfect makeup for adult acne because it’s oil free and covers beautifully.
+For those who wear makeup, my Pressed Mineral Makeup is the perfect makeup for adult acne because it’s oil free and covers beautifully.

-A complete skin care routine might look like this:
+The ideal complete skin care routine for adult acne might look like this:

 Step 5: I give it time to work before changing things around.

-We give it about 2 months before deciding if we are on the right track.
-Acne improves slowly so we need to give the skin care routine time.
-If I’m not entirely satisfied with the skin clearing then I may consider other additional diagnosis that can cause facial pimples such as the presence of:
+In my dermatotolgy practice, I always allow a skin-care routine to work for about two months before deciding if we are on the right track.
+This is especially true with acne, which improves slowly.
+We need to be patient.
+If I’m not entirely satisfied with the skin-clearing by two months, then I may consider other, additional diagnosis that can cause facial pimples such as: